blairck/jaeger/README.md

 ```

 ### Goal ###
-The goal of the game is to move 9 goose pieces into the Victory area:
+The goal of the game is to move 9 goose pieces into the Victory Area.
+This is
+the Victory Area:
 ```
 7         . - . - .
           | \ | / |